Autologous Endometrial Coculture (AECC)

 Definition - What does Autologous Endometrial Coculture (AECC) mean?

-Autologous endometrial coculture (AECC) is an advanced method of assisted reproduction that involves placing a woman’s fertilized eggs on a layer of cells grown from her own uterine lining (endometrium), mimicking a natural embryo development.
+Autologous endometrial coculture (AECC) is an advanced method of assisted reproduction that involves placing a woman’s fertilized eggs on a layer of cells grown from her own uterine lining (endometrium), mimicking the environment of natural embryo development.
 This doubles the odds of a normal, healthy pregnancy.
-The improved embryo quality achieved by coculture increases the clinical pregnancy rate from 0% to 26.6% in women who failed IVF twice and up to 88.5% whose IVF failure is due to poor embryo quality.
+The improved embryo quality achieved by coculture has been noted to increase the clinical pregnancy rate from 0% to 26.6% in women who failed IVF twice and up to 88.5% whose IVF failure is due to poor embryo quality.

 FertilitySmarts explains Autologous Endometrial Coculture (AECC)

 The AECC mimics a natural pregnancy as the embryo is allowed to develop in the vicinity of a woman's uterine lining.
-The technique of coculture is as follows:
+After determining a patient is an appropriate candidate, the technique of coculture is as follows:

 - To perform a coculture, the doctor first collects a small sample of the endometrium at a certain day of the menstrual cycle via an outpatient procedure called endometrial biopsy.